eduardogspereira/terraform-examples/README.md

 # TF Examples

-Contains snippets and examples of terraform code that I'm studying.
+Contain snippets and examples of terraform code that I'm studying.

 ## Folders